SarahBahary/Energy-Efficiency-ML/README.md

 ## 🧠 Insights

 This synthetic model is a starting point for exploring energy efficiency prediction.
-You can replace the synthetic data with real datasets for more realistic insights.

 ## 📜 License
 ```